Trinitas School of Nursing

 Dean – Roseminda Santee, DNP, MA, RN, NEA-BC, CNE, ANEF

-Trinitas School of Nursing is a Cooperative Nursing Program with Union County College granting a Diploma in Nursing and an Associate in Science degree.
+Trinitas School of Nursing is a Cooperative Nursing Program with Union County College granting a Diploma in Nursing from Trinitas School of Nursing and Associate in Science degree from Union County College.

 The Trinitas School of Nursing program is approved and accredited by: